khaliun20/multi-threaded_chord_p2p_video_sharing_and_streaming_simulator/README.md

 Play a video stored on a distributed Chord network!

 The user needs to run three processes.
-Process 1 initializes the Chord network, and sets up the nodes to continually listen to one another.
+Process 1 implements port-forwarding from the Chord network to the video player.
+We found we had to do this because we implemented Chord using TCP sockets, but the video player uses a React websocket.
 Process 2 runs the video player.
-Process 3 implements port-forwarding from the Chord network to the video player.
-We found we had to do this because we implemented Chord using TCP sockets, but the video player uses a React websocket.
+Process 3 initializes the Chord network, and sets up the nodes to continually listen to one another and find files in Chord in log(N) time.
 CLI commands are as follows:

 **Process 1: Port Forwarding between 2 and 3**
 `python -m src.Chord.video_upload`